Taxation in China: Types of taxes

 Mined minerals are taxed at a low rate in comparison to the value of the extracted minerals themselves.
 The rates vary depend on the type and grade of minerals.
 Resource tax was first established in 1984 on coal, oil, and natural gas.
 The 1994 tax reform expanded the resource tax to include also include ferrous metals, nonferrous metals, nonmetallic minerals, and salt.
 Resource taxes were based on the volume of minerals until 2011, when resource taxes became based on the sales value of minerals.

 China does not have personal property taxes.
 Property tax only applies to business property.
 Since the early 2010s, the Ministry of Finance has sought to implement personal property taxes but has been opposed by the National People's Congress and many local governments.
 As of at least early 2024, no personal property tax measures have made it on to the legislative agenda.
-Two of China’s largest cities, Chongqing and Shanghai have trialed property taxes between 0.4% and 1.2% since 2011, mainly targeting second homes, luxury properties, and purchases by non-residents.
+Two of China’s largest cities, Chongqing and Shanghai, have trialed property taxes between 0.4% and 1.2% since 2011, mainly targeting second homes, luxury properties, and purchases by non-residents.

 China also does not have capital gains tax, gift tax, or estate tax.
 Interest is also not taxed.

+As the entrepreneurs that started with Deng Xiaoping's reforms die, the lack of estate tax is seen as a challenge.
+Their inheritances (estimated to be 2 trillion dollars between 2025 and 2035) would concentrate wealth against the stated policy of the CPC.
+Introducing a estate tax would require transparency about holdings, and, since a lot of the wealth is linked to political officers, revealing it would promote mistrust against the power structure.

 Land use sales are a major non-tax component of government revenues.
 In China, land is not privately owned.
 It cannot be permanently owned by private individuals or businesses.
 Local governments own urban land and rural land is collectively owned.
 Local governments generate significant revenue by selling urban land.
-Local governments also purchase rural land and resell it at a higher price as urban land.
+They also purchase rural land and resell it at a higher price as urban land.

 China's fiscal year is the same as the calendar year.